UWAMEGFisheries/UWAMEGFisheries.github.io/_posts/research/2018-09-12-global-synthesis.md

 <img src='/images/checkem-screen.png' align='centre' width="500" hspace="10" vspace="10">

-**[CheckEM](https://marine-ecology.shinyapps.io/CheckEM/)**, a web app to perform standard quality control checks on fish imagery annotation.
+**[CheckEM](https://marine-ecology.shinyapps.io/CheckEM/)**, a web app to perform standard quality control checks on fish imagery annotation, exported from the [EventMeasure](https://www.seagis.com.au/event.html) software from SeaGIS."

 **GlobalArchive** has been adopted by multiple management and research agencies in Australia as a repository and database for their fish imagery annotation (e.g. [Parks Australia](https://parksaustralia.gov.au/marine/) and the [National Environmental Science Program](https://www.nespmarine.edu.au/)), to build towards making this data is **[Findable, Accessible, Interoperable and Reproducible](https://ardc.edu.au/collaborations/fair-principles/)**.